OncoRNALab/exRNAQC/README.md

 ## Small RNAseq
 ### Setup
-use latest script: smallRNASeq_preprocessing.py (see Preprocessing/SmallRNAseq)
+- To run it in the HPC use latest script: smallRNASeq_preprocessing.py (see Preprocessing/SmallRNAseq).
 For more info on how to run it, look at README.md in same folder
+- To run it locally see instructions in Preprocessing_rebuttal

 ### Further processing
 See Rmarkdown files (exRNAQC011 and exRNAQC013).
-Annotation files needed.

 ## Preprocessing exceptions